Overview

 The Cost Excludes

-- Personal shopping.
+- Personal expense/shopping

-- Tips for Guide & Driver.
+- Tips for guide and driver

 FAQs